gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 #### Trigger on-demand snapshot compaction

-`etcd-druid` provides a configurable [etcd-events-threshold](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md#druid-flags).
+`etcd-druid` provides a configurable [etcd-events-threshold](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md#druid-flags) flag.
 If and when this threshold is breached then only a [snapshot compaction](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md) is triggered for etcd cluster.
 However, there are scenarios where an ad-hoc snapshot compaction is required.

 ##### Possible scenarios

 * Full snapshot taken via compaction job is better as compared to full snapshot taken directly from etcd cluster as full snapshot taken via snapshot compaction is taken after [defragmentation](https://etcd.io/docs/v3.2/op-guide/maintenance/#defragmentation) which makes it smaller (more compacted) in size.
-* Full snapshot triggered on etcd cluster might cause load on running etcd cluster but full snapshot taken by compaction job is developed separately with zero effect on the running cluster.
+* Full snapshot triggered on etcd cluster might cause load on running etcd cluster but the full snapshot taken by the compaction job is designed to run separately, thereby having no impact on the operational cluster.

 ##### Task Config